 UNIT OF STUDY

 This unit of study integrates knowledge from both basic and applied clinical sciences and focuses on the radiographer and the patient.
 Professional practice and personal development issues are considered at the same time as designated techniques.
 In this unit, the student will investigate specialised radiographic techniques and study the roles of additional imaging modalities in the diagnosis and management of trauma, injury and disease.
-Neuro and cardiac imaging imaging, CT, MRI, angiography, image interpretation and mammography will form the basis of lectures and tutorials for this semester.
+Neurological, gastrointestinal, hepatobiliary and cardiac imaging, incorporating the use of CT, MRI and angiography, as well as image interpretation and mammography will form the basis of lectures and tutorials for this semester.
 Aspects covered will include patient preparation, contrast media administration, technical considerations, radiographic anatomy and pathology and routine protocols for the specialised modalities discussed.

 Our courses that offer this unit of study

 - Bachelor of Computer Science and Technology (Advanced)

 - Bachelor of Engineering Honours (Aeronautical)

 - Bachelor of Engineering Honours (Chemical and Biomolecular)

 - Bachelor of Engineering Honours (Mechatronic)

 - Bachelor of Engineering Honours and Bachelor of Project Management